balabit/syslog-ng-rust-modules/README.md

     }
 ]
 ```
-A "context" defines what kind of events and how should be grouped.
+A "context" is a group of messages that belong together based on some property (for example, they are sent by the same application on the same host).
 You can
 execute actions on the grouped events when some conditions are met.
-The only
+Currently the only
-supported action type is generating an artificial message.
+supported action type is generating an artificial log message.

 The following fields can be used in a context definition:

 * `name`: string, optional.
 The human readable name of the context (e.g. `SSH_LOGIN`).
 * `uuid`: UUID, required.
 The unique identifier of the context definition.
 * `conditions`: required.
 Defines how this context can be opened or closed:
- * `timeout`: after `timeout` milisecs of opening the context it has to be closed.
- * `renew_timeout`: if `renew_timeout` milisecs elapses without receiving a new event the context has to be closed.
- * `patterns`: the context is interested in this list of event identifiers/names.
+ * `patterns`: The context is interested in this list of event identifiers/names.
 If it's empty or not present, the
  context is subscribed to all events.
- * `first_opens`: only the first element of `patterns` can open the context_id
+ * `first_opens`: If `true`, the context is opened only when the first element of `patterns` list is received (that is, a message defines the beginning of the context, for example, a login message)
- * `last_closes`: the last element of `patterns` can also close the context
+ * `last_closes`: If `true`, the last element of `patterns` closes the context (for example, if a logout message is received that matches the context)
+ * `timeout`: After opening the context, it is automatically closed after `timeout` milliseconds.
+ * `renew_timeout`: The context is closed if `renew_timeout` milliseconds elapses without receiving a new event to the context.
- * `max_size`: the maximal number of events this context can store.
+ * `max_size`: The maximal number of events this context can store.
-* `context_id`: a Handlebars template which can be used to group events based on their key-value pairs.
+* `context_id`: A Handlebars template which can be used to group events based on their key-value pairs.
 Every key-value
 pair of an event can be used.
-If two rendered template is the same for two events, they are grouped into the same context (of couse,
+If two rendered template is the same for two events, they are grouped into the same context (of course,
-  an event can belong to several contexts in the same time).
+  an event can belong to several contexts at the same time).
-* `actions`: an array of several actions which can be run on the opening or the closing
+* `actions`: An array of several actions which are executed when the context is opened or closed.
-of the context.

 | Name                     | Optional | Value type                   | Default value |
 |--------------------------|----------|------------------------------|---------------|